joelkurien/financeARLM/README.md

+# Financial ARLM: Transformer From Scratch + Backtesting Engine

-* Implementing a transformer from scratch and using it to build an ARLM for summarizing or extracting key information from financial papers and using it to train financial strategies
+This project implements a transformer architecture entirely from scratch and uses it to build an Autonomous Research Language Model (ARLM) capable of summarizing financial documents and extracting key signals for downstream trading strategies.
+A custom backtesting engine is being developed alongside the ARLM for strategy evaluation.

-**Numpy Tensor Implementations**
+## Tensor Library (C++)

+**Day 1 — Build & Linear Algebra Setup**
-    - Day 1: Created the C++ Executables using CMake and installed and integrated the Eigen Library for matrix implementation and linear algebra operations.
+Created the C++ executable framework with CMake.
+Integrated the Eigen library to support matrix operations and high-performance linear algebra routines.

+**Day 2 — Initial Tensor System (2D)**
-    - Day 2: Created the Tensor library -> Focused more on 2D tensors, created shape functions, update operation, memory stride views for memory efficient matrix updation.
+Implemented a basic tensor class focused on 2D operations.
+Added shape handling, update functions, and stride-based memory views to support efficient in-place matrix updates.

-    - Day 3: Created the 3D tensors for batched tensor processing (heavily used in transformers) - implemented copy batch slicing, base batch operations
-    - Day 4: Generalized the two tensor classes into a single tensor that accessed the tensor data using pointer + shape arithematics
-          - Implemented view-based slicing, reshaping; optimized stride calculations
-    - Day 5: Added Broadcasting rules such as shape checks, stride updations for unequal dimensions, unsqueeze and expand dimensions rules + Added the boilerplate for arithematic operations
-* Building a backtesting engine from scratch to integrate with the ARLM
+**Day 3 — Batched 3D Tensors**
+Extended the tensor class to 3D for batch processing (essential for transformer workloads).
+Added batch slicing, deep/shallow views, and batched update operations.

+**Day 4 — Unified General Tensor Class**
+Merged the 2D and 3D structures into a single N-dimensional tensor using a raw pointer + stride arithmetic for data access.
+Added flexible slicing, reshaping, and optimized stride computation for contiguous and non-contiguous views.

+**Day 5 — Broadcasting Support**
+Implemented complete broadcasting rules: shape inference, leading/trailing singleton handling, stride rewriting, and unsqueeze/expand mechanics.
+Added scaffolding for element-wise arithmetic using stride-based iteration.

+## Backtesting Engine

+Designed and implemented the foundation of a custom backtesting engine intended for seamless integration with the ARLM, enabling direct evaluation of strategy outputs generated from financial text analysis.